The whole story of "War and Peace" is almost an interweaving of the party (peace) and the battlefield.

 Kutuzov is one of the few high-level Russians who consider the dignity of human life in war.
 He likes power, enjoys life, loves beautiful women, and reads novels.
 He is also kind and compassionate.

 He is the commander-in-chief with the highest power.
-He knows that his subordinates want to fight for power and make meritorious deeds.
+He knows that his subordinates want to fight for power and do meritorious deeds.
 He is compassionate.

 He said: They are also human.
 He also knows that the most important thing in war is morality.
 Kuzov is a "man with the people in his heart".